2017 Danish local elections: Mayors in the municipalities

 The mayors (Danish: Borgmester; plural: Borgmestre) of the 98 municipalities heads the council meetings and is the chairman of the finance committee in each of their respective municipalities.
-Only in Copenhagen, this mayor - the head of the finance committee and council meetings - is called the Lord Mayor (Danish: Overborgmester).
+Only in Copenhagen, this mayor – the head of the finance committee and council meetings – is called the Lord Mayor (Danish: Overborgmester).
 The final decision on who would be mayor had to be made by the municipal councils no later than Friday, 15 December 2017.

 Old and new mayors in the municipalities

 The term of office for the mayors elected by the majority of councillors among its members in each municipal council is the same as for the councils elected, namely 1 January 2018 until 31 December 2021.
-The correct name for the municipality on the somewhat remote island of Bornholm is Regional Municipality, because the municipality also handles several tasks not carried out by the other Danish municipalities but by the regions.
+The municipality on the somewhat remote island of Bornholm is called a Regional Municipality, because the municipality also handles several tasks not carried out by the other Danish municipalities but by the regions.